NethermindEth/starknet-staking-v2/README.md

 ### With flags
-The following command runs the validator and provides all the necessary information about provider and signer through the use of flags:
+Finally, you can specify the necessary validation configuration through flags:

 ```bash
 ./build/validator \